codyjedmunds/ai-evaluation-portfolio/evaluation-economics/quality_drift_is_rational.md

 - minimal escalation
 - defensible justifications

-When these pressures remain stable, the system settles into a **local equilibrium** where further quality degradation is unlikely—but quality recovery is also unlikely without intervention.
+When these pressures remain stable, the system settles into a **local equilibrium** where further quality degradation slows or plateaus—but quality recovery is also unlikely without intervention.

+This equilibrium can be internally coherent while being externally misaligned.

 ---